KiCad/kicad-source-mirror/Documentation/development/compiling.md

 the availability of support for each option on a given platform.
 This section documents these options and their default values.

-## Advanced Graphics Context ## {#graphics_context_opt}

-The USE_WX_GRAPHICS_CONTEXT option replaces wxDC with wxGraphicsContext for graphics rendering.
-This option is disabled by default.
-Warning: the is experimental and has not been maintained so use at your own risk.

-## Graphics Context Overlay ## {#overlay_opt}

-The USE_WX_OVERLAY option is used to enable the optional wxOverlay class for graphics rendering on macOS.
-This is enabled on macOS and GTK3 by default and disabled on all other platforms.

 ## Scripting Support ## {#scripting_opt}

 The KICAD_SCRIPTING option is used to enable building the Python scripting support into Pcbnew.